fingon/sssmemvault/README.md

 # The daemon uses this to know about other nodes for synchronization and auth verification.
 # Client commands ('push', 'get') can use this to find targets/owners if not specified via flags.
 peers:
-  # Configuration for Node 1 (used by Node 2 daemon)
+  # Configuration for Node 1 (used by Node 2 daemon, and by clients)
   "192.168.42.2":
     endpoint: "192.168.42.2:59240"
-    public_key: "node1_public.json" # Node 1's public keyset (verify + encrypt)
+    signing_public_key: "node1_signing_public.json" # For verifying requests FROM Node 1
+    hybrid_public_key: "node1_hybrid_public.json"   # For encrypting fragments FOR Node 1 (used by 'push')
-    # Optional: Restrict requests using Node 1's key to only come from its specific IP
+    # Optional: Restrict requests signed by Node 1's key to only come from its specific IP
     # allowed_source_cidrs: ["192.168.42.2/32"]
     # poll_interval: "60s" # Optional: Poll Node 1 every 60 seconds

-  # Configuration for Node 2 (used by Node 1 daemon)
+  # Configuration for Node 2 (used by Node 1 daemon, and by clients)
   "192.168.42.34":
     endpoint: "192.168.42.34:59240"
-    public_key: "node2_public.json" # Node 2's public keyset (verify + encrypt)
+    signing_public_key: "node2_signing_public.json" # For verifying requests FROM Node 2
+    hybrid_public_key: "node2_hybrid_public.json"   # For encrypting fragments FOR Node 2 (used by 'push')
-    # Optional: Allow requests using Node 2's key from its IP or a specific management subnet
+    # Optional: Allow requests signed by Node 2's key from its IP or a specific management subnet
     allowed_source_cidrs: ["192.168.42.34/32", "10.1.2.0/24"]
     poll_interval: "60s" # Poll Node 2 every 60 seconds

   # Configuration for the Client (used by Node 1 & 2 daemons for auth verification)
-  # The client itself doesn't run a daemon, but nodes need its public key
-  # to verify requests originating from the client's IP.
-  # The client itself doesn't run a daemon, but nodes need its public key.
+  # The client itself doesn't run a daemon, but nodes need its public signing key.
   "10.0.0.5":
     endpoint: "" # Endpoint not needed as client doesn't listen
-    public_key: "client_public.json" # Client's public key (verification only)
+    signing_public_key: "client_signing_public.json" # For verifying requests FROM the client
+    hybrid_public_key: "client_hybrid_public.json"   # For encrypting GetDecoded responses FOR the client
-    # Optional: Ensure requests using the client key ONLY come from the client's IP
+    # Optional: Ensure requests signed by the client key ONLY come from the client's IP
     allowed_source_cidrs: ["10.0.0.5/32"]
     # poll_interval not applicable
 ```